 Goji berries come from the plant which grows throughout Asia.
 Marketers claim the berries improve fertility and vision, have anti-aging and anti-cancer properties, and temper inflammation.

-A few preliminary laboratory and animal studies have suggested that goji berries may provide health properties, but many experts still think that these berries are not deserving a status of superfood.
+A few preliminary laboratory and animal studies have suggested that goji berries may provide health properties, but many experts still think that these berries do not deserve the status of superfood.

-Strawberries, raspberries, blueberries, acai berries, goji berries, and all other berries are great sources of minerals, vitamins, and phytonutrients, but there is no scientific evidence that any one of them provides health benefits which are significantly better than the other.
+Strawberries, raspberries, blueberries, acai berries, goji berries, and all other berries are great sources of minerals, vitamins, and phytonutrients, but there is no scientific evidence that any one of them provides health benefits that are significantly better than the other.
 Therefore, enjoy them all.
-For example, strawberries contain a similar amount of nutrition as goji berries, and they are available fresh throughout the year at a fraction of the price.
+For example, strawberries contain a similar amount of nutrition as goji berries, often considered an over-praised food and they are available fresh throughout the year at a fraction of the price.
+These are great examples of how you can easily incorporate healthy and delicious foods into your daily meals.